Top 1% of Defence Law Firms

 Benefit fraud does not always result in a criminal case.
 You may be asked to pay back the overpaid money, and it is common for benefits to be reduced or stopped altogether (temporarily or permanently).
 Depending on the benefit itself, your benefit can be stopped for up to three years.
 Certain benefits are excluded from sanctions, which means that they cannot be stopped even if you are convicted of benefit fraud.
 These include any payments relating to the care of children or vulnerable persons.
 Fines are also common, so in the absence of prison time you may also be fined by the DWP or HMRC.

 More serious cases are prosecuted by the Crown Prosecution Service (CPS) in court.
-This usually only occurs in more serious cases, for example where the recoverable benefit is £5000 or more, where false identities, false personal details, or false documents have been used, or where there is evidence of premeditation or organised fraud.
+This usually only occurs in very serious cases, for example where the recoverable benefit is £5,000 or more, or where false identities, false personal details, or false documents have been used, or where there is evidence of premeditation or organised fraud.

 To prove that you have provided inaccurate information, the prosecution is likely to rely both upon the information that you gave in your benefit applications and any evidence that they have since collected.
 For example, if they say that you provided false information regarding your earnings, the prosecution may obtain and rely upon your bank statements.
 If you allegedly made a false statement regarding your state of health, the prosecution may seek to obtain evidence from your doctor to disprove this.
 If you said that you lived at an address that was not your own, they may try to prove that you were, in fact, living elsewhere.
 On occasion, they may use CCTV footage as evidence of the fact that you were not living where you claimed.
 The prosecution will need to show that you gave the false information to the benefits agency intentionally, not by accident.